 How to Make Challah Bread

-Step One.
-Mix your water, yeast, and honey and let it stand for four minutes.
-This is called proofing the yeast.
-When the four minutes is up, your mixture should be frothy.
+- Mix your water, yeast, and honey and let it stand for four minutes to proof the yeast.
+When the four minutes are up, your yeast mixture should be frothy.
 If it is not frothy with bubbles on top your yeast has expired and you need to begin again with new yeast.

-Step Six.
-Cut the dough into 6 pieces and roll each piece of the dough into a 20 inches rope.
+- Cut the dough into 6 equal pieces of dough and roll each piece of the dough into a 20-inch long rope.

-Step Eight.
-Take the rope from the outside on the right and cross over all of them.
-Then cross the outside rope from the left and cross over.
+- Take the rope from the outside on the right and cross over all of them.
+Then cross the outside rope from the far left and cross over.
 The rope that is over is brought back to the middle.
-Then take the second rope from the left.
+Then take the second strand from the left.

-Step Ten.
-Once the braid is complete, transfer it to a cookie sheet lined with parchment paper.
+- Once the braid is complete, transfer it to a cookie sheet lined with parchment paper.
+Using a large bench scraper is my favorite way to move the shaped dough.

-Step Eleven.
-Allow the dough to rise for 30 minutes in a warm draft-free place.
+- Allow the shaped dough rise for 30 minutes in a warm draft-free place.

-Step Thirteen.
-Bake in a preheated oven for 23-25 minutes or until an instant-read thermometer reaches 190° degrees F.
+- Bake in a preheated oven for 23-25 minutes or until a digital thermometer reaches 190°F and golden brown.

-Step Fourteen.
-Remove the bread from the baking sheet and cool completely on a cooling rack.
+- Remove the bread from the baking sheet and cool completely on a cooling wire rack.

 Substitutions & Additions